 Cycle Time Distribution

-The distribution chart also enables you to view the troubled cards/exceptions.
-The number of cards or the percentages of cards that fall in ranges beyond the Upper Control Limit (UCL) is indicated as red bars.
+This chart helps identify troubled cards or exceptions.
+Cards that fall beyond the Upper Control Limit (UCL) are highlighted in red bars, indicating that they are outside the expected range, signaling potential issues that may require attention.
 Check out the UCL calculation in the Cycle Time Control Chart section.

 Applying Filter

-- Based on the selection in the ‘Plot Chart By’ filter, the count or % cards will be plotted on the nearest metric value, for example, Cycle Time.
-See calculations for average metric calculation here.
+Based on the selection in the ‘Plot Chart By’ filter, the chart will plot either the count or percentage of cards, grouped by the nearest metric value (e.g., Cycle Time).
+You can also refer to the calculations for how the average metric is computed. -

 Interpreting the Chart